shamscorner/bloc-vue-3-clean-pattern/README.md

 $ pnpm dev
 ```

-### If you want to make some changes to the `core` folder, then you have to do the following after changes.
+### If you want to make some changes to the `core` folder, then you have to do the following after each changes.

 ```
 $ cd core